Jennifer Strauss

 Jennifer Strauss (born 30 January 1933) is one of Australia's pre-eminent contemporary Australian poets, an academic, and pioneer of women's rights.
 Working in academia she has published several books of criticism and literary autobiography as well as editing anthologies and several volumes of her own poetry.
 Strauss is a recipient of the Christopher Brennan Award amongst others.

 Early life and education

-Jennifer Strauss, née Wallace, graduated with honours in English from Melbourne University in 1954 where her poetry was published by the Melbourne University Magazine.
+Jennifer Strauss, née Wallace, graduated with honours in English from the University of Melbourne in 1954 where her poetry was published by the Melbourne University Magazine.
+She then travelled to Scotland where she undertook postgraduate studies at the University of Glasgow.
+Returning to Melbourne, she was awarded a PhD from Monash University for her thesis, "Boundary conditions : the poetry of Gwen Harwood" in 1991.